Family Development Centers

-New Opportunities Outreach has an office located in each of the counties we serve: Audubon, Calhoun, Carroll, Dallas, Greene, Guthrie and Sac known as the Family Development Centers.
-Each Family Development Center has staff that work with low income families on a daily basis to meet basic needs and development their own capacity to do so.
+New Opportunities Outreach has a Family Development Center office located in each of the counties we serve: Audubon, Calhoun, Carroll, Dallas, Greene, Guthrie, and Sac.
+We have staff that works with low-income families on a daily basis to meet basic needs and develop their own capacity to do so.

-New Opportunities is one of 17 Community Action Agencies service the state of Iowa.
-Iowa’s Community Action Agencies are local-based private, non-profit organizations that network with a wide-array of local organization to enhance the opportunities for low-income Iowans (children and families) to meet basic needs and development their own capacity to do so.
+New Opportunities is one of 16 Community Action Agencies service the state of Iowa.
+Iowa’s Community Action Agencies are local-based private, non-profit organizations that network with a wide array of local organizations to enhance the opportunities for low-income Iowans (children and families) to meet basic needs and develop their own capacity to do so.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.